You want what is best for your child. Even though you may be going through a divorce, your goal is likely to keep both parents in their life.

 The court system will want to look at the living and financial situations of both parents before making a final determination.
 You want to make sure you present a good case for custody, which can best be done with the help of an attorney.

 Emy A. Cordano is the Avenues joint custody attorney you need to get you through this emotional process.
 Whether you are dealing with the initial custody arrangements in a divorce or working to modify them, she will work towards a solution that works for you.
-You can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+You can contact us by clicking here or call us at 801-804-5152 for an initial consultation.